-The Assistant Teacher Certificate is designed to prepare individuals to be an assistant teacher in child development care center and/or preschool setting.
-The certificate will provide 18 hours credit toward an A.A.S. degree in Child Development as well as the coursework to equal a Gateways Level 2 credential.
+The Assistant Teacher Certificate is designed to prepare individuals to be teachers in a child care center and/or preschool setting.
+The certificate will provide 18 hours credit toward an A.A.S. degree in Early Childhood Education as well as the coursework to equal a Gateways Level 2 credential.

 Students who complete this program will be able to:

-- Apply knowledge of developmental theories and domains using research-based child development milestone indicators.
+- Identify knowledge of developmental theories and domains using research-based child development milestone indicators.

-- Apply knowledge of the role of the environment and importance of relationships in guiding children’s behavior.
+- Identify the role of the environment and importance of relationships in guiding children’s behavior.

 - Demonstrate knowledge of the role and influence of families, culture, and communities in children’s development and learning.

 - Demonstrate knowledge and application of professionalism in early childhood education as indicated by image, behavior and dispositions expected for Asistant Teachers.

 - Demonstrate ability to connect child behavior to appropriate developmental domains.